Skip to content

 Types of cancer

-Cancer treatment
+Cancer treatment2-4

-While your treatment is vital to fight your cancer, it may also increase your risk of blood clots (DVT)2.
-Chemotherapy and surgery can damage the walls of your blood vessels affecting the way they function.
-This can also lead to a blood clot3.
-When chemotherapy kills cancer cells, certain substances that can cause clotting are released into the blood stream4.
-Some types of chemotherapy drugs are less likely to promote clotting than others3.
+affecting the way they function which can also lead to a blood clot.3 When chemotherapy kills cancer cells, certain substances that can cause clotting are released into the blood stream4.
 It’s a good idea to ask your doctor about this so that you can be informed of any risks associated with the treatment you have been prescribed.

 Exercises for better blood circulation